-A pulmonary embolism is a blood clot in the lungs.
-Symptoms include shortness of breath, chest pains, and bloody coughs.
+A pulmonary embolism (PE) is a blood clot in the lungs.
+Many clots start in the arms or legs and can travel to other parts of the body.
 Left untreated, this condition can result in permanent lung damage and even death.

 Every doctor and physician in Michigan has a duty to provide competent care to their patients.
 This includes family doctors, nurses, and emergency personnel.